bloominstituteoftechnology/node-db1-project/queries.md

 ## List first 10 orders ever places, descending by the order date

-SELECT \* FROM Orders ORDER BY OrderDate desc limit 10;
+SELECT \* FROM Orders ORDER BY OrderDate DESC limit 10;

 ## Find all customers that live in London, Madrid, or Brazil